Skip to content

 ISA

 So automation is more than just a technology product or piece of software.
+It is a capability that monitors and controls a process, namely, production and delivery.
 Also at its core, business automation’s major enabler is information technology.
-However, automation can leverage a wide range of technologies.
-This can include robotics, AI systems, telemetry and communications, electro-optics, process measurement and control, sensors, wireless applications, systems integration, test measurement, and much more.
+However, automation can also leverage a wide range of technologies.
+This can include robotics, telemetry and communications, electro-optics, process measurement and control, sensors, wireless applications, test measurement, and much more.
 For more discussion on how business automation differs from information technology, see my article, What Is Automation?
 High Tech Ways To Better Replicate, Apply AI To Business Processes.

 “You’re either the one that creates the automation or you’re getting automated.”